Information Sheet

 • Drug discovery organizations, primarily biotech companies and startups investigating small molecules and/or antibodies.
 Other organizations, pharmaceutical companies, and research institute are invited to apply as well.

-• Organizations that can contribute 1,000 experimental data points per year relevant to retraining TuneLab models within the federated learning framework implemented by Lilly (see list of endpoints in Addendum #3)
+• Small molecule organizations contribute a minimum of 1,000 experimental data points per year and antibody companies contribute at least 1 endpoint with 125 sequences per year relevant to retraining TuneLab models within the federated learning framework implemented by Lilly (see list of endpoints in Addendum #3)

 Organizations applying to the TuneLab program will be reviewed and approved by Lilly before joining.